EthanCurtiss/Flipper/README.md

 <p align="center">
 	<img src=".github/logo.svg" height="180">
 	<br>
 	Flipper is an animation library for Roblox based around Motors and Goals.
 </p>

+# Fork changes
+This fork allows you to input Vector2 and Vector3 values for the initial and target values.
+I find this to be more convenient than using GroupMotors, and you might get 2-4x performance gains.

 # Installation